AlonAm/alonam.github.io/_drafts/creating_a_wix_installer_for_asp.net_web_applications.md

 ![Add WiX Setup Project](/images/wix_aspnet_tutorial/new_wix_project.png)

-Add a new Installer (.wxs) file .
+Add a new Installer (.wxs) file.
 The file name should be the same as the web application name.
-For example: [WebApp.wxs](https://github.com/AlonAmsalem/WebAppWixInstallerTemplate/blob/master/WebAppInstaller/WebApp.wxs)

 ![Add Installer File](/images/wix_aspnet_tutorial/add_new_wxs_file.png)